Castle of Santa Barbara in Alicante

 • Dungeons

-• Ruins Hermitage of Santa Barbara (XVIIIth century)
+• Ruins of Santa Barbara Chapel (18th century)

-More info on the website of the City Council of Alicante.
+More info on the Alicante City Council website.

 Leave a comment